 Python SDK¶

-) provides the easiest way to integrate memory into your AI applications.
+The Python SDK (agent-memory-client) provides the easiest way to integrate memory into your AI applications.
 It includes high-level abstractions, tool integration for OpenAI and Anthropic, and automatic function call resolution.

 Installation¶